Because of my eagerness to liberate the world, I sincerely spoke a lot.

-The light returns to the primal opening, ten thousand spirits become calm.
+Once the light returns to the primal aperture, ten thousand spirits are in peace.

-It passes through a veil and transforms into golden light;
+It passes through a veil and transmutes with golden light;

-The single disk of the red sun incessantly shines with brilliance.
+The single disk of a red sun constantly shines with brilliance.

-Conveying them between the heart and the kidneys, producing separation.
+Conveying them between heart and genitals, producing separation.

 How can the human way meet the Heavenly Mind?